WillianPaiva/1flow/CONTRIBUTING.md

 If you found a bug, please include anything that can help us reproduce it, **excluding any of your passwords**.
 Never give them to anybody.
 If we need to access some of your personal data for any reason, we will discuss it first, and ask for something like a read-only/partial-display screen-sharing with your approval.

+If you are not a developer and do not feel comfortable on `GitHub`, Just use the feedback form on http://1flow.io/ to submit ideas and feedback, we (developpers) will do our best to integrate them in our workflow.

 Thanks!